 Interested students should schedule a meeting with the Program Director or other program advisor for an explanation of the profession, program requirements and course completion plan.

 The mission of the Idaho State University DPD is to educate individuals through didactic and practical experiences in food and nutrition and to develop visionary and competent graduates who will be competitive applicants for supervised practice and future leaders in the field.

 DPD Goals and Objectives

-- Prepare students to perform competently in dietetics supervised practice program in preparation to be an entry-level dietitian.
+Goal #1: Prepare students to perform competently in a dietetics supervised practice program in preparation to be an entry-level dietitian.

-- 65% of DPD graduates will apply to a supervised practice program within 12 months of graduation.
+- At least 65% of DPD graduates will apply to a supervised practice program within 12 months of graduation.

-- 50% of DPD graduates who apply to a supervised practice program will be accepted to a supervised practice program with 12 months of graduation.
+- At least 50% of DPD graduates who apply to a supervised practice program will be accepted to a supervised practice program within 12 months of graduation.

-- 80% of graduates from this program will receive "good" rating or higher on their knowledge and skill of dietetics from their employer or supervised practice program director.
+- At least 70% of graduates from this program will receive an aggregate score of 4 or higher indicating strong preparation on their knowledge and skill of dietetics from supervised practice program directors.

-- Provide didactic and field experiences for students by continuing cooperative relationships with community, clinical and foodservice management dietitians, other health care professionals and administrators in order to prepare graduates to work in the current health care environment and in industry.
+Goal #2 - Provide didactic and field experiences for students by continuing cooperative relationships with community, clinical and foodservice management dietitians, other health care professionals and administrators in order to prepare graduates to work in the current health-care environment and in industry.